Founded on June 18, 1846, we are now an amazing 174 years old.

-We will also be doing a lot of fundraising, so we are delighted to tell you that author and historian Tom Holland has agreed to be patron of our Celebrate 175 fundraising appeal.
+We will also be doing a lot of fundraising, so we are delighted to welcome author and historian Tom Holland as patron of our appeal.
+Launching the campaign, Mr Holland said:

 “How wonderful it is that in a county as rich in history as Sussex even the archaeological society – an absolute model of how to preserve and cherish the legacy of the past – should be 175 years old next June.
 Now is the perfect opportunity to help it flourish for at least another 175 years.”